lavlu1114/LavluAI/README.md

 # LavluAI
-"An intelligent Bengali AI chatbot built with Gemini API and Flask.")
+"An intelligent Bengali AI chatbot built with Gemini API and Flask.")knowledge base